 The simple methods of insulation and lighting have turned advanced due to high-tech construction techniques.
 While products are improving, there has also been an improvement in their efficiency to save energy.
 This is a great accomplishment to help modern consumers.
 As new construction techniques are delivering the same kind of results as traditional construction practices, people are turning more toward sustainable designs.
 New types of green buildings can also display naturalness in the same manner as a traditionally constructed building does.
 In fact, there are such ornamental elements in green architecture that can appeal almost any consumer.

 Whether it is about building strength or insulating it, sustainable designs are as efficient as traditional designs.
 Thus, it is encouraging for consumers to prefer green architecture that is also healthier for the environment.
 People are also becoming more and more aware of the advantages of green buildings.
 Thus, they are opting for it to save energy, as well as their personal resources.
 This is further driving the architects to innovate better and greener designs in accordance with their demand.
 No doubt, green architecture is slowly becoming a choice for future.
 It is definitely going to be a significant step to save the environment in the days to come.

-Green architecture is being reinforced by several factors like government incentives, higher demand for sustainable designs, availability of low-impact construction materials, etc. It is very likely to play a lead role in environment protection efforts in future.
+Green architecture is being reinforced by several factors like government incentives, higher demand for sustainable designs, availability of low-impact construction materials and technologies, utilization of construction waste, etc. It is very likely to play a lead role in environmental protection efforts in future.